pokeballstore/programing/README.md

 ---

 ## 🖥 Setup
-- Any modern browser (Chrome, Firefox, Edge)
+- Any modern browser Firefox
-- Text editor (VS Code recommended)
+- Text editor VS Code
-- Node.js for running JS locally (optional)

 ---

 ## 💡 Inspiration
 > *"The best way to predict the future is to invent it."* – Alan Kay
-> *"Talk is cheap.
-Show me the code."* – Linus Torvalds

 ---